honeytrap/honeytrap/README.md

     ]
 }
 ```
-The `total` field represents the total events records stored within the db.
+The `total` field represents the total events records stored within the database.

+#### Sessions
+The syntax to receive session information is:
 - `GET /sessions`

-Expects to recieve a `GET` request to retrieve stored session events, with the following body:
+This is a `GET` request to retrieve all stored session data.
+Optionally a request body is added, such as the following:

 ```json
 {